Anemy/sofloo-spot/README.md

 If you'd like to see something added, create an issue or make a PR! 🚀

+Usage:
+- If you want to use this algorithm or it's output: please contact me. copyright 2018 @ rhys howell

 ## TODO:
 #### Features
 - Depth for each step which impacts shadow.